Counselling & services

 Provided that you have completed your studies within the 10-year period, you can apply for a change of your residence permit for the purposes of doing your PhD.
 In this case, the overall time of residence may not exceed 15 years as a rule.

 If you are doing your doctorate at a research institution, i.e. you have an employment contract with the university or a research center, since March 1, 2020 you can also apply for a residence permit for research purposes in accordance with § 18d AufenthG.
 You must not be enrolled at the university as a doctoral student and your research work may not be carried out solely for the purpose of writing the dissertation.

 You can get further information and advice from the Immigration Office and the International Office.

 Finding a job after graduating

-After you have successfully completed your studies, you can apply for an extension of your residence permit by up to 18 months in order to find a job that matches your degree.
+After you have successfully completed your studies, according to § 20 (1) AufenthG, you can apply for an extension of your residence permit by up to 18 months in order to find a job appropiate to your degree.

 A job is considered matching your degree if it usually requires an academic degree, irrespective of the study subject, and if it necessitates the skills acquired during the university studies, at least partly or indirectly.

 The desired employment is appropriate if the activity, regardless of the field of higher education, generally requires an academic degree and the knowledge acquired through higher education is at least partially or indirectly required.